-Put those cans of black beans that have been lingering in your pantry to good use in this vegan spicy black bean soup.
+Put those cans of black beans that have been lingering in your pantry to good use in this super simple vegan one pot black bean soup.

 - 2 tablespoons olive oil